 What does AccountKit do with the ATO data imported?

-- Updates the lodgement due date on tax returns.
+- Updates the lodgment due date on tax returns.

-- Where a TFN is masked (from importing from XPM), it attempts to match the last 3 digits + name and then populates the TFN field.
+- Where a TFN is masked (from importing from XPM), it will attempt to match the last 3 digits + name, if it can not match it will try a number of other ways to find a match, if a match is found it will then populate the TFN field, if not the exception remains.

-- Updates the actions to identify upcoming due dates for outstanding lodgements.
+- Updates the actions to identify upcoming due dates for outstanding lodgments.

 - Identifies and flags any exceptions when comparing the ATO list with your clients in AccountKit.

-- Leave the “Use Prior Year Lodgement data for Statistics”
+- Set the "use Prior Year Lodgment data for Statistics" option

 - Select the applicable file and press Import.